 After changing the engine oil, it is crucial to check for any oil leaks.
 To do this, park the car on a level surface and let the engine run for a few minutes.
 Then, turn off the engine and wait for a few minutes to allow the oil to settle.
 Check underneath the car for any signs of oil leakage.
 Look for oil spots on the ground or any wet areas on the engine or the oil pan.
 Additionally, check the oil filter and drain plug for any leaks.
 It is recommended to repeat this process after driving the car for a few miles to ensure there are no leaks.

 How to reset the oil change counter?

-To reset the oil change counter on Honda How to change oil Honda Jazz after service, follow these steps:
+To reset the oil change counter on Honda How to change oil Honda Pilot after service, follow these steps: